oddbird/oddsite/content/herman/index.rst

-  for quick theme configuration, color palettes, font specimens, icon libraries, and documentation of UI patterns in both Sass and Nunjucks.
+  for quick theme configuration, color palettes, font specimens, icon libraries, and documentation of UI patterns in both CSS and HTML.

   .. _Sass Accoutrement: /open-source/accoutrement/